Posted on

 Then comes the real agenda.
 A waiting list with 600 people eagerly anticipating their turn to snag a pair.
 This not only creates a scarcity effect but also emphasizes the high demand for the product.

-Now, in Newsletter 2, they crank up the urgency.
+Now, in Newsletter 2, they further emphasize the urgency aspect.

 With only 10 pairs left, they boldly declare the imminent disappearance of the shoe.
 This time, the waiting list becomes a testament to the product’s popularity, as 600 people compete for the last available pieces.